|

 Defendant in person

-In considering sentence I consider it important to e a sentence that would be a deterrence to people not to just breach court orde orders as and when they feel like it.
+In considering sentence I consider it important to impose a sentence that would be a deterrence to people not to just breach court orders as and when they feel like it.
 Courts and Court Orders must be respected at all times to ensure that the system works.
 For this reason the Court has to punish offenders sufficiently to deter others from doing the same and also to ensure that respect for the system is preserved and maintained at all times.

 The appropriate sentence therefore is a fine of VT8,000.
 In default of payment the defendant will be imprisoned for 2 weeks.

-The defendant undertakes to pay VT8,000 on or befor Thursday 30th November, 2000.
+The defendant undertakes to pay VT8,000 on or before Thursday 30th November, 2000.

 DATED at Lakatoro this 13th day of November, 2000.